vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 **How this affects your organization:** These changes take effect if you're using Microsoft Defender for Endpoint on devices running Android 11 or later and updated Defender for Endpoint to release build 1.0.3501.0301 or later.

 > [!NOTE]
-> The new storage permissions cannot be configured by admin to auto approve through Microsoft Intune.
-User will need to take action to provide access to this permission.
+> The new storage permissions cannot be configured by administrators to auto approve through Microsoft Intune.
+Users must take action to provide access to this permission.

 **User experience:** Users receive a notification indicating a missing permission for app security.
 If the user denies this permission, app security functionality is turned off on the device.
 If user doesn't accept or deny permission, they continue to receive the prompt when unlocking their device or opening the app, until it's approved.